 The formation of the genitive plural of feminine nouns is characterized by a zero ending in the words:

-• Several domain not launched yet.
+• Some domain haven't launched yet.

-• Tops roofing appeared in the distance.
+• Tops roofs appeared in the distance.

-• ends shafts stuck into the ground.
+• ends shaft stuck into the ground.

-• It's time weddings- November.
+• It's time weddings- november.

-• No need gossip.
+• No need gossip

-• ranks estates followed the gardens.
+• Rows estates reached for the vegetable gardens.

-• nests herons darkened in the reeds.
+• Nests herons darkened in the reeds.

-Some of these nouns end in -ey:
+Some of these nouns have the ending -е:

 • There can be no equal in this matter shares.

-• Lacks pins.
+• Lacks skittles.

-• Roofs sakley disappeared around the corner.
+• Roofs sakley disappeared around the bend.

-• Light candles flooded the entire room.
+• Light candles filled the entire hall.

-• We don't have extra sheet.
+• We don't have any extra sheets.

-Young lady or young lady?
+Young ladies or young ladies?

 The genitive plural of feminine nouns that end in -nya in the singular has a zero ending, and the soft sign is not written in all words:

-• rows of sharp copies stretched to the horizon.
+• Rows of sharp copies stretched to the horizon.

-• Beware the deep gorges.
+• Beware the deep ones gorges.

 • Enemies are afraid of ours changes.

-• Gotta cover the rear armies.
+• We need to cover our rear armies.

-• Beware of these tricks minx.
+• Beware of these tricks naughty.

 • Now she had a lot dresses.

-• We should add a few links.
+• I should add a few links.

 • Two apprentices slept on benches.